IsmayeelKhan77/My-SC-300-Study/README.md

 ## 💡 Quick Tips for Navigating These Notes

->  **The Principle of Least Privilege:** If there is one recurring theme in this exam, it’s this—never give a user more access than they absolutely need.
+>  **The Principle of Least Privilege:** If there is one recurring theme in this exam, it’s this, never give a user more access than they absolutely need.
 If a user only needs to reset passwords, give them the *Helpdesk Administrator* role, not *Global Administrator*.

 >  **PHS is King for Backup:** Even if an organization insists on using Pass-Through Authentication (PTA) or Federation for compliance, Microsoft still recommends syncing password hashes as a disaster recovery backup.
 If the on-premises servers go dark, PHS can keep your cloud users working.